Parental bereavement leave

 Grief is a very personal issue and something which can hit home at any stage.
 As a consequence, there is significant leeway on the timing of your parental bereavement leave.
 The conditions are as follows:-

-- All of your parental bereavement leave must be taken within 56 weeks of the death of your child
+• All of your parental bereavement leave must finish within 56 weeks of the death or stillbirth

 It is obviously important to open lines of communication with your employer to ensure that they are aware of your future plans, and the timing of any parental bereavement leave.